psi4/psi4numpy/README.md

 This repository contains

-* reference implementations, which provide working programs implementing various quantum chemical methods as Python scripts, and
+* reference implementations, which provide working Python scripts implementing various quantum chemical methods, and
-* interactive tutorials, which provide a hybrid theory-and-implementation educational framework for learning to program quantum chemistry methods as Jupyter notebooks.
+* interactive tutorials, which provide Jupyter notebooks presenting a hybrid theory-and-implementation educational framework for learning to program quantum chemistry methods.

 Reference implementations are organized into top-level directories corresponding to the over-arching theory upon which each method is based, i.e.,